-Related Action Code Related Action Related action latest note Managed By Due Date Status SRP.OP.A.07 Research and development Edinburgh and SFT.
-Ongoing dialogue with the University of Edinburgh and Executive Director Children, Young People and Partnerships 31-Aug-2023 SRP.OP.A.07 Equipped for Learning Q2 22/23: Appointment made for Google Administrator and commenced 4 Jan 20/23.
+Related Action Code Related Action Related action latest note Managed By Due Date Status SRP.OP.A.07 Research and development and insights in Midlothian schools and expansion to incorporate monitoring and insights into Dalkeith office buildings.
+The project has been selected to present again at the Executive Director Children, Young People and Partnerships 31-Aug-2023 SRP.OP.A.07 Equipped for Learning Q2 22/23: Appointment made for Google Administrator and commenced 4 Jan 2023.
 Q2 22/23: Recruitment has commenced for the Google Administrator post which will provide additional capability and enhance the programme delivery.
-Executive Director Children, Young People and Partnerships 31-Dec-2022 Ø Equipped for Learning II IAIAN IN GOOGLA ROARMAN.
-RAGIIIRAMANT for digital sarvicas to progress Education Chief Operating Officer 1 October 2023
+Executive Director Children, Young People and Partnerships 31-Dec-2022 Ø